himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 05/Usecase05.md

      .\resourcedeployment.ps1
      ```

+14. When prompted with **"Please enter your email address for certificate management"**, enter your email address **<inject key="AzureAdUserEmail"></inject>** and then select **Continue**.

-14. After successfully logging in to Azure, review the deployed resource details and proceed with configuring the Kubernetes infrastructure.
+15. After successfully logging in to Azure, review the deployed resource details and proceed with configuring the Kubernetes infrastructure.

     ![](./media/image36.png)